amberelectric/amber-work-experience/README.md

 The design is primarily up to your imagination/engineering, but you should add a cross-beam to stop the cardboard from bending.

 ### 7. You did it!!
-Congragulations!
+Congratulations!
 You built the Amber FIDGET without blowing anything up!
 Behold, the final product.
 (The paperclip is because I had glue issues.)